The Battery Atlanta

 The Battery Atlanta is a mixed-use development located in the Atlanta metropolitan area, approximately 10 miles (16 km) northwest of downtown Atlanta in the unincorporated community of Cumberland, in Cobb County, Georgia.
-It is adjacent to Truist Park (originally SunTrust Park), home of the Atlanta Braves.
+It is adjacent to Truist Park (originally SunTrust Park), home of the Atlanta Braves of Major League Baseball (MLB).
 The complex is a mix of shops, dining, living and workspace in the area surrounding the ballpark.

 Planning

 On November 20, 2013, the Braves unveiled plans to build a $400 million entertainment district that would surround its new ballpark planned for Cobb County, Georgia.
 The district would feature a street lined with retail, restaurants, and bars leading up to the stadium.
 The $400 million is entirely funded by the Braves and their development partners.
 On October 14, 2015, the Atlanta Braves announced that the complex would be called The Battery Atlanta.

 On December 10, 2014, the Braves released new renderings of the planned entertainment complex surrounding the ballpark.
 The new renderings further define the public spaces and show a blend of architectural styles, with a blend of steel, brick and glass facades.
 Derek Schiller said in a conference call with reporters that the rendering represent the concept of project's look, and is not the final design.
 But the locations of buildings and streets demonstrated in the designs are largely settled.
 Two taller glass towers, a hotel and an office building, will feature views into the ballpark.
 The complex also will feature a brewpub and Braves store.
 The Braves named architectural design firm Wakefield Beasley & Associates as the lead designer of the mixed-used project surrounding the stadium.

 On March 17, 2015, the Braves announced a partnership with Comcast, under which Comcast will provide high-tech infrastructure for the ballpark and will become an anchor tenant at The Battery Atlanta.
 Comcast will occupy 100% of a nine-story office building in the mixed-use development adjacent to the stadium.
 The office tower, which will overlook the ballpark, will become Comcast's Southeast regional headquarters.
 According to Braves chairman and CEO Terry McGuirk, Comcast will "lend its expertise to drive the most technologically advanced ballpark and mixed-use development ever built."
 Some 1,000 Comcast employees will work at the office building, most of them new hires.
 The office also will include an "innovation lab" for new technologies.